Nation state: Spain

 Building the nation (as in France, it was the state that created the nation, and not the opposite process) is an ideal that the Spanish elites constantly reiterated, and, one hundred years later than Alcalá Galiano, for example, we can also find it in the mouth of the fascist José Pemartín, who admired the German and Italian modeling policies:"There is an intimate and decisive dualism, both in Italian fascism and in German National Socialism.
 On the one hand, the Hegelian doctrine of the absolutism of the state is felt.
-The State originates in the Nation, educates and shapes the mentality of the individual; is, in Mussolini's words, the soul of the soul » The turn of the 20th century, and the first half of that century, have seen the most ethnic violence, coinciding with a racism that even came to identify states with races; in the case of Spain, with a supposed Spanish race sublimated in Castilian, of which national minorities were degenerate forms, and the first of those that needed to be exterminated.
+The State originates in the Nation, educates and shapes the mentality of the individual; is, in Mussolini's words, the soul of the soul» And will be found again two hundred years later, from the socialist Josep Borrell: The modern history of Spain is an unfortunate history that meant that we did not consolidate a modern State.
+Independenceists think that the nation makes the State.
+I think the opposite.
+The State makes the nation.
+A strong State, which imposes its language, culture, education.
+The turn of the 20th century, and the first half of that century, have seen the most ethnic violence, coinciding with a racism that even came to identify states with races; in the case of Spain, with a supposed Spanish race sublimated in Castilian, of which national minorities were degenerate forms, and the first of those that needed to be exterminated.
+There were even public proposals for the repression of whole Catalonia, and even the extermination of Catalans, such as that of Juan Pujol, Head of Press and Propaganda of the Junta de Defensa Nacional during the Spanish Civil War, in La Voz de España, or that of Queipo de Llano, in a radio address in 1936, among others.